zhouhoujun/tsioc/packages/platform-browser-activities/README.md

-# packaged platform-browser-activities
+# packaged @ts-ioc/platform-browser-activities
-`platform-browser-activities` is activities framework for browser, base on AOP, Ioc container, via @ts-ioc. file stream pipes activities.
+`@ts-ioc/platform-browser-activities` is activities framework for browser, base on AOP, Ioc container, via @ts-ioc. file stream pipes activities.

 This repo is for distribution on `npm`.
 The source for this module is in the [main repo](https://github.com/zhouhoujun/tsioc/blob/master/packages/activities#readme).